Niki Lauda: In popular culture

 The 1976 battle between Lauda and James Hunt was dramatized in the film Rush (2013), where Lauda was played by Daniel Brühl—a portrayal that was nominated for a BAFTA Film Award as well as a Golden Globe.
 Lauda made a cameo appearance at the end of the film.
 Lauda said of Hunt's death, "When I heard he'd died age 45 of a heart attack I wasn't surprised, I was just sad."
-He also said that Hunt was one of the very few he liked, one of a smaller number of people he respected and the only person he had envied.
+He also said that Hunt was one of the very few people he liked, one of a smaller number of people he respected, and the only person he had envied.

 Lauda appeared in an episode of Mayday titled "Niki Lauda: Testing the Limits" regarding the events of Lauda Air Flight 004, and described running an airline as more difficult than winning three Formula 1 championships.

 In the 2024 Netflix miniseries Senna, based on the life and career of Ayrton Senna, Lauda is portrayed by German actor Johannes Heinrichs.

+The character Nick Lambda in the 1977 racing anime Arrow Emblem: Hawk of the Grand Prix is clearly based on Lauda.

 Personal life

 Lauda dated Mariella von Reininghaus from 1968 to 1975.
-In 1976 he married the Chilean-Austrian Marlene Knaus.
+In 1976, he married the Chilean-Austrian Marlene Knaus.
 They divorced in 1991.
 Lauda and Knaus had two sons, Mathias, a racing driver, and Lukas, who acted as Mathias's manager.
-In 1992 Lauda briefly dated racing driver Giovanna Amati.
-In 2008 he married Birgit Wetzinger, a flight attendant for his airline.
+In 1992, Lauda briefly dated racing driver Giovanna Amati.
+In 2008, he married Birgit Wetzinger, a flight attendant for his airline.
 In 2005, Wetzinger donated a kidney to Lauda after the kidney he had received from his brother in 1997 failed.
 In September 2009, Birgit gave birth to twins, Max and Mia.

 Lauda spoke fluent German, English, and Italian.

 Lauda came from a Catholic family.
 In an interview with Zeit he stated that he left the church for a time to avoid paying church taxes, but went back when he had his two children baptised.

 Death and legacy

 On 20 May 2019, Lauda died in his sleep aged 70 at the University Hospital of Zürich where he had been undergoing kidney dialysis.
 He had experienced a period of ill health exacerbated by his lung injuries from the 1976 accident.
-He had a double lung transplant the previous year, and kidney transplants in 1997 and 2005.
+He had a double lung transplant the previous year and kidney transplants in 1997 and 2005.